-Is it easy to get to and is just a 2.5 hour flight from Florida.
+Is it easy to get to – it’s just a 2.5-hour flight from Florida.

-The main airport in Puerto Rico is Luis Munoz Marin International Airport, which is located just east of downtown San Juan, the capital city.
+The main airport in Puerto Rico is Luis Munoz Marin International Airport (SJU), which is located just east of San Juan, the capital city.

 What is the best area to stay in Puerto Rico for a family vacation?